thaapasa/react-native-test/README.md

 See [create-react-native-app versions](https://github.com/react-community/create-react-native-app/blob/master/VERSIONS.md).

+## Dependencies

+- Install `npm`.
+VSCode at least seems to read `package-lock.json` to see which types are used, and would not work with `yarn.lock`.
+- Install `watchman`.
+In MacOS, install via Homebrew; the version installed via npm does not work.

+## Development

+- `npm start` to run expo server
+- `npm test` to run tests

+# create-react-native-app README

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).

 ## Table of Contents